-Who or what inspired you to take up your chosen instrument and make music your career?
+Who or what inspired you to take up the piano and make it your career?

-Who or what are the most important influences on your playing?
+Who or what were the most important influences on your playing?

 What have been the greatest challenges of your career so far?